A quick ABC to everyday life in Switzerland

 If you do not have a garden, you can lease a leisure garden.
 The canton leases out over 5,700 leisure gardens in 33 different garden areas around the city.

 The largest daily newspaper in the region is the Basler Zeitung.
-The BaZ Kompakt, containing selected content from the main edition, has been published three times per week since February 2014.
-Since October 2011, the TagesWoche comes out in print on Fridays and every day online.
+The BaZ Kompakt, containing selected content from the main edition, is published on thursdays.
 Even the online web service of Onlinereports is a facet of the regional media landscape.
 The Basellandschaftliche Zeitung is distributed in Liestal.
 The main paper in neighbouring Germany is the Badische Zeitung, while in neighbouring France there is the L’Alsace and the Dernières Nouvelles d’Alsace.
 In addition, the free Swiss commuter-paper 20 Minuten is also published; this daily newspaper, with the highest circulation in Switzerland, has a local editorial team and special edition for Basel.
 The free evening newspaper Blick am Abend also has an editorial team in Basel.
 In addition to various national radio and TV stations like Schweizer Radio und Fernsehen, there is the German-speaking local radio station Radio Basilisk, Radio Energy Basel, Radio X and Telebasel, which is a local television station.
 Radio X broadcasts The English Show every week for the international community.

 Nannies, au-pairs and babysitters